 Example: Georgetown University

 I advise my Collegewise students to go into every interview with an understanding that it is evaluative, even if it’s explicitly stated that it is not.
 This mindset ensures they take the conversation seriously, put their best foot forward, and engage fully in all the ways it may benefit them.
 Whoever you’re speaking with has a deep connection to the college you’re interested in.
 They’re going to know who could be a great match.
-And even if they don’t share their opinions directly with an admission committee, the feedback and insights they gift to you could end up as compelling additions to your supplemental essays.
+And even if they don’t share their opinions directly with an admission committee, the feedback and insights they give to you could end up as compelling additions to your supplemental essays.

 Finally, places with very clear cultures and missions will want to meet students to ensure they understand what they’re signing up for.
 The best example would be the military academies.
 West Point states that “the purpose of the interview is to evaluate accurately and impartially the characteristics of the candidate to determine his/her potential as a commissioned officer and his/her motivation toward service in a branch of the Armed Forces.''
 And I know it might feel strange to draw this line of similarity, but you’ll find the same is true at art schools and conservatories which require interviews in conjunction with portfolio reviews or auditions.